saschadiercks/design-system-with-11ty/src/eleventy/pages/6-components/avatar/description.md

-The Avatar is used to display yourself
+The Avatar is used to display yourself on the interwebs